ropitz/dataarc-demo/docs/add-new-dataset.rst

 Create Project and Field-Level Metadata for your dataset
 ------------------------------------------------------------

 Metadata is essential because it allows others to know your dataset as well as you do.
-Therefore documenting the specifics of your project, how and when the data was collected, and providing descriptions for individual fields is very important.  dataARC requires that you create a markdown (.md) and XML file for your metadata to accompany your geoJSON file.
+Therefore documenting the specifics of your project, how and when the data was collected, and providing descriptions for individual fields is very important.
+DataARC requires that you create a markdown (.md) and XML file for your metadata to accompany your geoJSON file.
 Metadata templates are provided on GitHub at https://github.com/castuofa/dataarc-source/tree/main/metadata-templates.

 .. image:: _static/excel.jpg